Claustrophobia and Anxiety With Mask Use for Radiation Therapy

 Radiation therapy thermoplastic mask.

 If you are receiving radiation therapy for head and neck cancer, brain cancer, or brain metastases, then you will likely need to get a thermoplastic mask made for your treatment.
-The mask is worn every day for treatment.
-They are made of a plastic material and look like mesh.
+The mask is worn every day for treatment, and it is made of a plastic material that looks like mesh.

-Masks can make you feel claustrophobic (fear of confined or small places), scared, or anxious.
-This is common.
-Talking with your care team about your concerns can be helpful.
-Having a plan to tolerate your masks can help you avoid delays in your treatment.
+It is common that masks may make you feel claustrophobic (fear of confined or small places), scared, or anxious.
+Talk with your care team about your concerns.
+Having a plan to tolerate your mask can help you avoid delays in your treatment.

 What can I do to help ease my anxiety?